Should a writer set up a limited company?

 - The publishing contracts need to be correct.
 If you set up a limited company and write a book then you (or typically your agent) needs to make sure that the contracts are in the correct name.
 If the company owns the copyright then it should be the company named on the contract.
 It’s not enough for the publisher to just pay the money into your company’s bank account.
 The money needs to legally belong to the company.

 We can’t stress enough how important getting the paperwork correct is.
 We often have cases where writers have put royalties into limited companies only set up after the books have been written or where contracts are put in the name of the author rather than the limited company.
 These issues may not come to light for many years but could result in huge tax bills if looked at by HMRC.
+Our blog looks at tax on gifting copyright in some more detail.
 Members of the Society of Authors can download a free copy of their Guide to the Pros and Cons of Forming a Limited Company.

 If you have a limited company that gets sued then you may get some legal protection by having a limited company.
 Whether this will be effective or not really depends on who is suing you…and what for.
 Still, in some circumstances the benefits of limited liability protection is well worth having.